openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 Here, to mitigate the performance configuration complexity the **Performance Hints** offer the high-level "presets" for the **latency** and **throughput**, as detailed in the [Performance Hints usage document](../OV_Runtime_UG/performance_hints.md).

-Beyond execution _parameters_ there is device-specific _scheduling_ that greatly affects the performance.
+Beyond execution _parameters_ there is a device-specific _scheduling_ that greatly affects the performance.
 Specifically, GPU-oriented optimizations like batching, which combines many (potentially tens) of inputs to achieve optimal throughput, do not always map well to the CPU, as e.g. detailed in the [further internals](dldt_deployment_optimization_internals.md) sections.

 The hints really hide the _execution_ specifics required to saturate the device.
 In the [internals](dldt_deployment_optimization_internals.md) sections you can find the implementation details (particularly how the OpenVINO implements the 'throughput' approach) for the specific devices.
 Keep in mind that the hints make this transparent to the application.
 For example, the hints obviates the need for explicit (application-side) batching or streams.